Cavalry FC–Forge FC rivalry

-The Cavalry–Forge rivalry is a soccer rivalry between Calgary-based Cavalry FC and Forge FC of Hamilton, Ontario.
+The Cavalry–Forge rivalry refers to a soccer rivalry which has grown between Calgary-based Cavalry FC and Forge FC of Hamilton, Ontario.
 The two clubs began play in 2019 and faced each other nine times that season with all matches being decided by one goal or fewer.
 The clubs were the top teams in the inaugural Canadian Premier League season and the natural rivalry that developed between them has been described as the best in the league.

 History

+2019

 The first match between Cavalry and Forge was played on May 12, 2019, at Tim Hortons Field in Hamilton.
 Cavalry won the game 2–1 with the winning goal from Nico Pasquotti coming late in stoppage time.
 The following month, the two clubs met in the second round of the 2019 Canadian Championship.
 Once again, Cavalry scored late into stoppage time in Hamilton; this time on a penalty kick to equalize after Forge goalkeeper Quillan Roberts was sent off for a foul.
 The drama continued after the match when a scrum broke out between the two teams with opposing players exchanging pushes and shouts.

 The day after the match, Cavalry player Jordan Brown accused Forge FC coach Peter Reynders of using racist remarks during the post game scrum, a claim which was supported by his teammates Elijah Adekugbe and Nathan Mavila.
 Following an investigation, Reynders was initially found to be guilty by the Canadian Soccer Association and suspended 45 days for the incident, however the decision was overturned on appeal.
 In June 2020, Forge players defended Reynders publicly.
 The case was referred to a third party, and Reynders was cleared of the charges in August 2020.
 The match and subsequent allegations are considered to be the first significant moment of the rivalry.
 In the return leg of the Canadian Championship tie at ATCO Field, Cavalry won 2–1 to advance in the competition.

 On June 22, 2019, Forge and Cavalry faced off for the fourth time that season and the third time in 19 days.
 With a draw, Cavalry could clinch the top record in the 10-game spring season while Forge needed a win to remain in contention.
 Forge won the game 1–0 on an early goal from captain Kyle Bekker, ending Cavalry's run of seven straight wins to start the season.
 Cavalry won their following game on June 26 to claim the spring title and a spot in the 2019 Canadian Premier League Finals.
 Forge secured their place in the finals with a win on September 28.